 Itemized Deductions & Exemptions

 Taxpayers are entitled to take either a standard deduction or itemize their deductions on IRS Form 1040, Schedule A. Itemized deductions include, but are not limited to, mortgage interest, certain types of taxes, charitable contributions and medical expenses.
 Unfortunately, itemized deductions are subject to several limitations.
-For example, in 2014 medical expenses are now deductible only to the extent that they exceed 10% of AGI in any given year.
-However, if you or your spouse are over 65, the deduction limit will stay at 7.5% until December 31, 2016.
+For example, in 2015 medical expenses are deductible only to the extent that they exceed 10% of AGI this year.
+However, if you or your spouse are over 65, the deduction limit is still at 7.5% until December 31, 2016.

 This is a great time of the year to clean out your garage and give your items to charity.
 Please remember that you can only write off these donations to a charitable organization if you itemize your deductions.
 Sometimes your donations can be difficult to value.
 You can find estimated values for your donated clothing at http://turbotax.intuit.com/personal-taxes/itsdeductible/.